Tips for Taps Blog

 When you always have access to clean, safe drinking water, it can be easy to take for granted.
 Then a crisis like Flint, Michigan strikes.
 Suddenly, you start to question what flows from your tap.

 While most U.S. citizens can consume their tap water without worry, exceptions certainly exist.
-Violations are widespread and, despite the fact that all public water suppliers in the nation are required to uphold certain levels of drinking water standards, quality varies greatly and violations of the standards can exist.
+Despite the fact that all public water suppliers in the nation are required to uphold certain levels of drinking water standards, quality varies greatly and violations of the standards can exist.

 Of the more than 160,000 public water systems in the country, no two are exactly alike.
 They each differ in: